Black serif text that reads "Answers-FAQ."

 CMNS PTE POLICY #4 - Requests to repeat a course at another institution once it has been attempted at UMD will be automatically denied.
 If a student wishes to do this, then they may email the Office of Student Services at cmnsque@umd.edu to request an appeal form.

-The appeal form is a second request.
-It does not guarantee permission to enroll.
+The appeal form does not guarantee permission to enroll.

 • To help freshmen and transfer students adjust to the University of Maryland, College Park, the following two exceptions allow for the cumulative GPA to be calculated so that only the higher grade is included: